Do NOT go to the ER unless you are severely sick or have trouble breathing; instead, call your Health Care Provider and inform them if:

 Think about adding enough nonperishable foods to your pantry to carry you through for a couple of weeks, adds Amesh Adalja, an infectious disease physician and a senior scholar at Johns Hopkins University’s Center for Health Security.

 Bracho-Sanchez suggests having on hand your go-to sickbed foods, like chicken or vegetable broth and crackers in case of illness, as well as hydrating drinks such as Gatorade and Pedialyte for kids (though so far, kids seem less vulnerable to COVID-19).
 That’s because if you do get sick, you want to be ready to ride it out at home if need be.
-So far, 80% of COVID-19 cases have been mild.
-(Think cold or flu symptoms.)
-Hand washing is the Key for at least 20 seconds with preferable some sort of antibacterial soap.
+So far, 80 percent of COVID-19 cases have been mild, and have taken the form of moderate cold or flu symptoms.
+Hand washing for at least 20 seconds is a key prevention method, and is most effective when performed with some form of antibacterial soap.

 Stephen Morse, a professor of epidemiology at Columbia University Medical Center, says what we know from other coronaviruses is that most household cleansers — such as bleach wipes or alcohol — will kill them.